-Debt Service Fund - Accounts for debt service requirements to retire the special assessment bonds which were used to finance the construction of District infrastructure improvements.
+Debt Service Fund - Accounts for debt service requirements to retire the capital improvement bonds which were used to finance the construction of District infrastructure improvements.
 The bonds are secured by a first lien on and pledge of the pledged revenues.